joe223/vue-ssr-memory-leak-example/README.md

 # vue-ssr-memory-leak-example

-Detonate your server without fire，ahaha.
+Detonate your server without fire.

 WHAT WE SHOULD DO BEFORE:
 - `$ npm run server`